ZiqingQiu/WEB-CPATERSON/README.md

 [click here to visit the page](http://www.cpaterson.com/)

-## Relaunch the website from not working to 724 within 4 days
+## Reprogram the website from not working to 724 within 4 days

 **Efforts** including: